vargajb/lets-build-a-compiler-llvm-python/04/part04.md

 ### Summary

-Part IV shifts the focus from compilation to interpretation, emphasizing immediate feedback and execution.
-By introducing input/output operations, the interpreter becomes interactive and practical for real-time evaluation.
+This chapter transitions the focus from compilation to interpretation, emphasizing immediate feedback and execution.
+By introducing input/output operations (`?` for input, `!` for output), the interpreter becomes interactive and capable of real-time evaluation.
+These features set the stage for implementing control structures in the next part.